 In addition to income, an added benefit of gig work for entry-level job seekers is the potential to build work skills, which can then be marketed in pursuit of a long-term career.
 Consider taking on gigs that will be most useful for specific career paths.
 For example, someone seeking an account management position would do well to choose a gig that builds customer service skills.
 A job seeker trying to break into an entry-level creative position, such as graphic design or copywriting, should sign up for contractor “matching” services like Fiverr and Upwork.

 Be ready to transition to full-time work

 Don’t get stuck in a rut when it comes to gig work.
-Underemployment – college graduates working in positions that don’t require a degree – is at an all-time high, largely because grads are simply happy to be getting paid.
-But it’s not a sustainable path for future career achievement, and recent grads working gig positions should always be ready to ditch “easy money” for more lucrative long-term opportunities.
+Underemployment – college graduates working in positions that don’t require a degree – is at an all-time high, largely because graduates are simply happy to be getting paid.
+But it’s not a sustainable path for future career achievement, and entry-level job seekers working gig positions should always be ready to ditch “easy money” for more lucrative long-term opportunities.